survivejs/react-book/manuscript/05_react_and_flux.md

 ![Decorators are like matryoshkas](images/matryoshka.jpg)

 Even though the application is starting to look a little better now, there's still work to be done.
-For instance `App` contains plenty of store connection related logic.
+For instance, `App` contains plenty of store connection related logic.
 This isn't nice.
 We should extract that so it's easier to manage.

 One way to achieve this is to push the logic to a decorator.
 Decorators are a bit like matryoshkas.
 These Russian dolls can contain dolls inside them.
 We can achieve the same with decorators.

 ### What Are Decorators?

 If you have used languages such as Java or Python before, you might be familiar with the concept.
 They are syntactical sugar that allow us to wrap classes and functions.
-In short they provide us a way to annotate and push logic elsewhere.
+In short, they provide us a way to annotate and push logic elsewhere.
 This allows us to keep our components simple to read.
 There is a [stage 1 decorator proposal](https://github.com/wycats/javascript-decorators) for JavaScript.

 By definition a decorator is a function that returns a function.
 In the case of our connection decorator we could end up with `connect(NoteStore)(App)`.
 In decorator syntax the same would be `@connect(NoteStore)` right before `App` class declaration.